 management for both residential and commercial customers.
 We are state licensed by the Pennsylvania Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Wilkes-Barre pest control of wildlife, just give us a call at 570-904-8540 -
+For Wilkes-Barre pest control of wildlife, just give us a call at 570-240-4883 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!